/

 Medicaid Managed Care’s Impact

-Medicaid Managed Care is a delivery system for Medicaid, the U.S. government health insurance program for individuals and families with low income.
-Under this system, states contract with private insurance companies, providing healthcare services to Medicaid beneficiaries.
+Medicaid Managed Care is a delivery system within Medicaid, the government health insurance program for low-income individuals and families.
+Under this system, states partner with private insurance companies to provide healthcare services to Medicaid recipients.
+This model has expanded healthcare coverage significantly for low-income populations, making essential services more accessible.

 Overcoming Barriers to Doctor Appointments